 Choose from 30 comfortable bedrooms offered at The Morar Hotel, each equipped with all of the amenities to ensure you have a pleasant stay.
 The Classic Rooms range from Single, Twin and Double rooms and are the perfect base for exploring the local area.
 The Superior Rooms are situated in the older, Edwardian wing of the hotel and are more spacious, perfect for families or for spending more time in the comfort of your room.
 Treat yourself to a stay in a Sea View Room, offering stunning views of the clear turquoise waters of the Atlantic and the Silver Sands of Morar - perfect for a special or romantic occasion.

 Overlooking some of the most stunning beach views in Scotland, The Morar Hotel’s Silver Sands Restaurant warmly welcomes you to a delectable dining experience in true Highland style.
 Take in the breathtaking panoramic views from the restaurant terrace whilst enjoying the very best of local and international cuisine.
 Quench your thirst with a chilled beer or refreshing beverage, along with some light bites at the Morar Bar.
 Choose from an extensive wine list ranging from house specials to stylish Malbecs, and Pinot Gris and a great selection of sparkling wines and champagnes to suit all tastes and occasions.

 The Morar Hotel offers great late deals and special offers on short breaks throughout the year.
 Book today with Myhotelbreak.com!

-There are a total of 30 bedrooms at The Morar Hotel, all which are individually decorated using high quality fabrics and modern furnishings, and some which offer stunning sea views for your added relaxation.
+There are a total of 30 bedrooms at The Morar Hotel, all of which are individually decorated using high-quality fabrics and modern furnishings, and some offer stunning sea views for your added relaxation.
 Each room is equipped with the below amenities to ensure you have a comfortable stay -

 • En-suite bathroom with toiletries & fluffy towels